wendyverdonk93/docs/content/api/orders/post_order.md

 ----------------
 __description__ | string

-A text which will be shown with the order in your MultiSafepay account.
-If the customer's bank supports it this description will also be shown on the customer's bank statement.
-Max.
-200 characters.
+Text that appears with the order in your MultiSafepay account and on the customer's bank statment (if supported by the customer's bank).
+Format: Maximum 200 characters.
 HTML is not supported.
-Use the 'items' or 'shopping_cart' objects for this.
+Use the `items` or `shopping_cart` objects for this.

 ----------------
 __payment_options__ | object

+Contains the `redirect_url`, `cancel_url` and [`notification_url`](/developer/api/notification-url).

 ----------------
 __notification_url__ | string

-Endpoint where we will send the notifications to [notification_url](/developer/api/notification-url)
+Endpoint for MultiSafepay to send status updates and other notifications to.
+For more information, see [notification_url](/developer/api/notification-url).

 ----------------
 __google_analytics__ | object

-Your Google Analytics Site Id.
-This will be injected into the payment pages so you can trigger custom events and track payment metrics.
-This parameter is optional.
-Read more about Google Analytics on the [FAQ page](/developer/api/google-analytics-tracking)
+Your Google Analytics site ID, which is injected into the payment page so you can trigger custom events and track payment metrics.
+Optional.
+For more information, see [Google Analytics tracking via the API](/developer/api/google-analytics-tracking).

 ----------------
 __account__ | string

-Google Analytics Tracking-ID.
-You can find this in your Google Analytics Dashboard.
+The Google Analytics Tracking-ID.
+See your Google Analytics dashboard.

 ----------------
 __redirect_url__ | string

-Customer will be redirected to this page after a successful payment.
-In the event that the transaction is marked with the status [uncleared](/faq/general/multisafepay-glossary/#uncleared), the customer will also be redirected to the thank-you page of the webshop.
-The uncleared status will not be passed on to the customer who will experience the payment as successful at all times.
+The page the customer is redirected to after completing payment.
+If the transaction status changes to [**Uncleared**](/payments/methods/credit-and-debit-cards/user-guide/evaluating-uncleared-transactions/), the customer is also redirected to your thank-you page.
+**Note:** Customers never see an **Uncleared** status.
+They always experience the payment as successful.

 ----------------
 __cancel_url__ | string

-Customer will be redirected to this page after a failed payment.
+The page the customer is redirected to if the payment fails.

 ----------------
 __customer__ | object

-Customer will be redirected to this page after a failed payment.
+The customer's personal information.
+Format: Minimum two characters for the `first_name` and `last_name`.

 ----------------
 __locale__ | string

-Displays the correct language and payment methods on the Payment page.
-It also has an influence on sending the set email templates.
-Use the format ab_CD with [ISO 639](https://www.iso.org/iso-639-language-codes.html) language codes and [ISO 3166](https://www.iso.org/iso-3166-country-codes.html) country codes.
-Default: en_US.
+Displays the correct language and payment methods on the payment page, and influences sending email templates.
+Format: ab_CD with [ISO 639 language codes](https://www.iso.org/iso-639-language-codes.html) and [ISO 3166 country codes](https://www.iso.org/iso-3166-country-codes.html).
+Default: `en_US`.

 ----------------
 __ip_address__ | object

-The IP address of the customer.
-“Required” with post payment and credit card payment methods.
-Due to validation of the customer IP address, we need to receive the actual IP address of the end user within the ip_address field.
-[More info](/developer/api/validating-customer-ip-address)
+The customer's IP address.
+**Required** for [post-payment](/payments/methods/billing-suite/) and [credit card](/payments/methods/credit-and-debit-cards/) payment methods because MultiSafepay [validates customer IP addresses](/developer/api/validating-customer-ip-address).

 ----------------
 __first_name__ | string